how to eat well at a family bbq header

 Don’t plan to skip meals before attending your event.
 Going “over-hungry” can lead to poor food choices and excessive portions, as well as giving a person perceived “permission” to go overboard.
 You can cut back a little by eating lighter meals or even adding a little extra activity, but you want to go feeling nourished, not ravenous.

 Plan to bring a side dish that you can enjoy that offers a nutritious option.
-It’s all about
+It’s all about creating some balance and color to your plate.
+You could prepare a salad, veggie platter, fresh fruit, or a cold legume side dish.
+This can offer a healthy complement to your entree.

 There are some better choices when it comes to selecting an entree to grill.
 Focus on leaner meats such as chicken, shrimp, salmon, chicken sausage, and turkey burgers.
 You can also try a plant-based option such as a black bean burger or veggie kabob.
 If you’re having a burger, hotdog, or sausage, you can opt to skip the bun to avoid processed, refined carbs and replace it with a salad or side dish.